Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware

 The stochastic nature of the generated filters and input samples avoids potential performance biases that could arise from the use of specific filter coefficients or input samples.

-The performance was evaluated by measuring the processing time required to convolve a single block of input samples with the set of filters, after the system was initialized and the filters had been transformed to the frequency domain and loaded into memory.
-The processing time was measured using the \texttt{time.perf\_counter()} function of the Python \texttt{time} module, and averaged over $10.000$ random trials to obtain a stable performance measurement.
-In the figures below, the processing time is shown as a function of the block size, auralization filter length, number of output channels, and feedback cancellation filter length.
-The mean processing time is shown as a solid line for the uniform partitioned convolution algorithm, and as a dashed line for the real-time auralization system implementation.
-The shaded area around the solid and dashed lines represents the maximum and minimum processing time measured over the $10.000$ random trials.
+System performance was evaluated by measuring the processing time required to filter a single block of input samples with a set of auralization filters, and optionally feedback cancellation filters.
+The filtering process consisted of three stages: transforming the input block to the frequency domain, performing frequency-domain uniform partitioned convolution, and converting the output block back to the time domain.
+In the \gls{gpu} implementation, this process additionally included the transfer of the frequency-domain input block to \gls{gpu} memory and the return of the processed frequency-domain output block to \gls{cpu} memory.
+All performance measurements were conducted after system initialization, with the filters pre-transformed to the frequency domain and loaded into either \gls{cpu} or \gls{gpu} memory.